julsraemy/prezi/md/cihn24-loud-catalyseur-convergence.md

 Programme de déploiement en 5 étoiles pour l'Open Data : https://5stardata.info/

 <!--
-1) publiez vos données sur le Web (peu importe leur format) avec une licence ouverte
-2) publiez-les en tant que données structurées (par exemple, un document Excel au lieu d’une image scannée d’un tableau)
-3) publiez-les dans un format ouvert et non-propriétaire (par exemple, un CSV plutôt qu’un Excel)
-4) utilisez des URI pour désigner des choses dans vos données, afin que les gens puissent faire des références à celles-ci
-5) liez vos données à d’autres données pour y ajouter du contexte -->
+1) publish your data on the Web (in any format) under an open licence
+2) publish it as structured data (for example, an Excel document rather than a scanned image of a table)
+3) publish it in an open, non-proprietary format (for example, a CSV rather than an Excel)
+4) use URIs to refer to things in your data, so that people can make references to them
+5) link your data to other data to provide context
+ -->